Drosera lowriei

 Drosera lowriei is a perennial tuberous species in the genus Drosera that is endemic to Western Australia.
 It grows in a rosette about 3 cm in diameter.
 It is native to an area northwest of Esperance.
 It grows in loam soils in wet zones near granite outcrops.
 It is considered to be related to D. zonaria.
 It was first formally described by N. G. Marchant in 1992 and named in honour of Allen Lowrie.

+Description

+Vegetative characteristics

+Drosera lowriei are perennial, tuberous herbs with 4 cm wide, and 2 cm tall rosettes of overlapping, green to red, obovate or spathulate leaves, which decrease in size towards the centre of the rosette.

+Generative characteristics

+The solitary, white flowers produced on 1.5 cm long scapes have ovate, 3.5 mm long, and 1.5 mm wide sepals.
+The capsule fruits, borne one a prostrate scape, bears spherical seeds.